weihongliang233/Readable-Wolfram-Language/README.md

 Wolfram language(Mathematica) is a Lisp-like programming language.
 It's code is actually abstract syntax tree / S-expression.

-Traditional Lisp grammar lacks readability, and there is a [Readable Lisp S-expressions Project ](https://readable.sourceforge.io/).
-Our readable-WL project implements similar   indention and newline based grammar.
+Traditional Lisp syntax lacks readability, and there is a [Readable Lisp S-expressions Project ](https://readable.sourceforge.io/).
+Our readable-WL project implements similar   indention and newline based syntax.

 Example: